ksenkowski/ksenkowski.github.io/_posts/game/2015-11-12-cos-running-the-game.markdown

 	<div class="content">
 		<div class="span-3 col empty"></div>
 		<div class="span-6 col">
-			<h3>Twists &amp; Conditions</h3>
+			<h3>Twists &amp; Negative Conditions</h3>
 		</div>
 		<div class="span-3 col empty"></div>
 	</div>
 	<div class="content">
 	<div class="span-3 col empty"></div>
 	<div class="span-6 col">
 		<p>As with any role-playing game, Conspiracy of Shadows requires the Game Master to be able to think fast and introduce new complications on the fly.
 These complications are called Twists and Conditions.
-Twists take the game in a new direction while Conditions hinder a character in some way.</p>
+Twists take the game in a new direction while Negative Conditions hinder a character in some way.</p>
 		<table class="table-scroll">
-			<caption>Conditions Table</caption>
+			<caption>Negative Conditions Table</caption>
 			<thead>
 				<tr>
 					<td>Toss 24 Rune Stones</td>